ruslan-00/publicScripts/README.md

-# My Site
+# myUserscript

-This is the main page created with GitHub Pages.
+My userscript for different sites

 ## How it works
 GitHub Pages automatically uses this file as the entry point for my site.